tommasomoretti/nameless-analytics-client-side-tracker-tag/README.md

 Be carefull to:
 - Always trigger a page_view event as the very first event on every page load, any event triggered before to a page_view will be rejected.
-- Use standard event names when possible
+- Prefer using standard event names when possible
 - Follow naming convention for event name and event parameters

 #### Standard event